NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="your-karma-level-effects-your-real-life-too-"></a>
 ### Your Karma Level Effects Your Real Life Too!

 Your karma level effects your real life too, for example you may be entitled to free upgrades at shows, flights, events, hotels, etc. You may also be entitled to special discounts in shops, etc and if you have enough karma you can get free holidays, etc too.
 The higher your karma the more society will reward you.
 The list is endless of what is possible.
 We envision that eventually this will be deeply  integrated into all of society.
 This reflects how the Universe actually works and is part of the real-time simulation aspect of Our World.

+### Gain Karma When You Earn HoloFuel For Sharing Your Nodes Resources To Power Our World

+You can also gain karma for sharing your node's resources such as CPU, memory, bandwidth, etc

+<a name="open-karma-committee-community-concensors"></a>
+### Open Karma Committee/Community Concensors

+There will be a Open Karma Committer who will decide the algorithms for karma allocation through concensors with the community.
+The community can vote for any proposals the committee publish and only ones which receive enough votes will be made "OASIS Law".
+The community can also vote in representatives to sit on the committee so it is as open and democratic as possible.

+**We wish to empower the community to feel into their own hearts for what is right for them.
+We want them to own the system. **

+<a name="the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-"></a>
+### The Universal API To Connect Everything To Everything (No More Silos/Walled Gardens)

+**The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.** There are a number of open protocols/platforms/networks (such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Holochain, CEPTR Pluggable Protocol, Ethereum, Fediverse, ActivityPub, XMPP & more!) that the OASIS API will support.
+The majority of these are aimed at building a truly decentralised distributed internet (Web 3/0/4.0/5.0) and this is also the aim of the OASIS API.

 ### OAPPS - Write Once, Deploy Everywhere